A post by Rycaut:

-More basic still but some folks don’t get so bears repeating.
+More basic still but some folks don’t get so it’s worth repeating:

-1. Rogues and anyone w/sneak attacks should if possible have a ranged, usable in a surprise round way to deliver a sneak attack.
-Only useful if you get a surprise round and are 30′ (well 35′) away from the enemy but well worth pulling off if you can (minor magic for acid splash works well – ranged touch is far easier to hit with
+1. Rogues and anyone w/sneak attacks should if possible have a ranged, usable-in-a-surprise-round way to deliver a sneak attack.
+Only useful if you get a surprise round and are 30′ (35′ [with a 5ft step]) away from the enemy, but well worth pulling off if you can.
+Minor magic for acid splash works well – ranged touch is far easier to hit with.

 3. After you have buffed – spread out to avoid being in “fireball” formation (lines are just as deadly as being clustered together.